mohitpai/journey-optimizer.en/help/using/datasource/adobe-experience-platform-data-source.md

 >[!CONTEXTUALHELP]
 >id="ajo_journey_data_source_built_in"
 >title="Adobe Experience Platform data source"
->abstract="Adobe Experience Platform data source defines the connection to the Real-time Customer Profile Service.
-This data source is built-in and pre-configured.
-It cannot be deleted.
-This data source is designed to retrieve and use data from the Real-time Customer Profile Service (for example, check if the person who entered a journey is a female).
+>abstract="Adobe Experience Platform data source defines the connection to Adobe Real-time Customer Profile.
+This data source is built-in and pre-configured, and cannot be deleted.
+It is designed to retrieve and use data from the Real-time Customer Profile Service (for example, check if the person who entered a journey is a female).
 It allows you to use Profile data and Experience Events data."

-Adobe Experience Platform data source defines the connection to the Real-time Customer Profile Service.
-This data source is built-in and pre-configured.
-It cannot be deleted.
+Adobe Experience Platform data source defines the connection to Adobe Real-time Customer Profile.
+This data source is built-in and pre-configured, and cannot be deleted.
 This data source is designed to retrieve and use data from the Real-time Customer Profile Service (for example, check if the person who entered a journey is a female).
 It allows you to use Profile data and Experience Events data.
-For more information on the Real-time Customer Profile Service, refer to [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html){target="_blank"}.
+For more information about Adobe Real-time Customer Profile, refer to [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html){target="_blank"}.

+To allow the connection to the Real-time Customer Profile Service, we must use a key to identify a person, and a namespace that contextualizes the key.
+As a result, you can only use this data source if your journeys start with an event containing a key and a namespace.
+[Learn more](../building-journeys/journey.md).

+You can edit the pre-configured field group named “ProfileFieldGroup”, add new ones and remove the ones that are not used in any draft or live journeys.
+[Learn more](../datasource/configure-data-sources.md#define-field-groups).

 >[!NOTE]
 >
 >You can retrieve the 1000 latest experience events created less than a year ago.

-To allow the connection to the Real-time Customer Profile Service, we must use a key to identify a person, and a namespace that contextualizes the key.
-As a result, you can only use this data source if your journeys start with an event containing a key and a namespace.
-See [this page](../building-journeys/journey.md).

-You can edit the pre-configured field group named “ProfileFieldGroup”, add new ones and remove the ones that are not used in any draft or live journeys.
-See [this page](../datasource/configure-data-sources.md#define-field-groups).

 Here are the main steps to add field groups to the build-in data source.